baidu-research/task_space/README.md

 ## Experiments
-check LMs/README.md for reproducing results on computational linguistics
+Check LMs/README.md for reproducing results on computational linguistics

-check vision/README.md for reproducing results on computer vision
+Check vision/README.md for reproducing results on computer vision

 *Note:* This project requires running many small jobs.
 So it will be very useful if you have a cluster powered by slurm, which can launch jobs in parallel.
 Therefore in the job-launching scripts, you can see multiple commands like
 ```